sigstore/docs/content/en/contributing.md

 ## Contributing as a developer

-You can contribute the documentation and you can also contribute as a developer.
-Check out the following repositories for developer information on the various Sigstore projects:
+To contribute to Sigstore as a developer, check out the following repositories for developer information on the various Sigstore projects:

 - [Cosign](https://github.com/sigstore/cosign)
 - [Rekor](https://github.com/sigstore/rekor)